googleapis/google-cloud-cpp/google/cloud/policysimulator/README.md

 # Policy Simulator API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Policy Simulator API][cloud-service-docs], a service to Policy Simulator is a collection of endpoints for creating, running, and viewing a
+This directory contains an idiomatic C++ client library for the [Policy Simulator API][cloud-service-docs].

+Policy Simulator is a collection of endpoints for creating, running, and viewing a `Replay`.
-\[Replay\]\[google.cloud.policysimulator.v1.Replay\].
 A `Replay` is a type of simulation that lets you see how your members' access to resources might change if you changed your IAM policy.

 During a `Replay`, Policy Simulator re-evaluates, or replays, past access attempts under both the current policy and your proposed policy, and compares those results to determine how your members' access might change under the proposed policy.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).